-Although the Galileo FOC constellation is not yet complete and hence positioning is not yet declared as a Galileo Service, this section provides Navigation Sensor Error estimates as an indication of Galileo Navigation Positioning performance capabilities.
+Although the Galileo FOC constellation is not yet complete and hence positioning is not yet declared as a Galileo Service, this section provides Navigation Sensor Error estimates as an indication of Galileo Navigation Positioning performance capabilities for a full (3D) solution of Navigation equations.

-The following figures show the Horizontal and Vertical Positioning Accuracy Performance based on measurements collected over a number of test receivers, solving for user coordinates by following OS-SDD recommendations about SIS health status, "Ageing of toE" 18 and PDOP \leq 6.
-To this aim it is recalled that, according to the [OS-SDD] directions, Navigation message coefficients with an "Ageing of toE" beyond 4 hours have expired validity, so that ranging observables from a corresponding satellite and signal should not be used for positioning and/or time measurement purposes.
+The following figures show the Horizontal and Vertical Positioning Accuracy Performance based on measurements collected over a number of test receivers, solving for user coordinates by following [OS-SDD] recommendations about SIS health status, "Age of toE" 18 and PDOP \leq 6.

+To this aim it is recalled that, according to the [OS-SDD] directions, Navigation message coefficients with an "Age of toE" beyond 4 hours are no longer valid, so that ranging observables from the corresponding satellite and signal should not be used for positioning and/or time measurement purposes.

 The horizontal axis is limited on each plot to a maximum error of 20 metres.
 Each figure reports also the number of samples exceeding a horizontal or vertical error larger than 20 [m].